3D model of a spine

-- Comprehensive care.
+- Team-based approach.
+Mayo Clinic has a team model of care, which means that members of a multidisciplinary group of experts are called in as needed to help you.
 Having all this expertise in a single place, focused on you, means that you're not just getting one opinion.
-Your care is discussed among team members, your test results are available quickly, and appointments are scheduled in coordination.
+Your care is discussed among team members, your test results are available quickly and appointments are scheduled in coordination.
 The most highly specialized experts in the world are working with you.
 What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.

 Your treatment team

-With the spine experts at Mayo Clinic's campuses in Arizona, Florida and Minnesota, you receive team-based comprehensive care for the diagnosis and treatment of your condition.
-Your multidisciplinary team may include doctors from several medical and surgical specialties, including neurology, radiology, neuroradiology, anesthesiology, orthopedic surgery, pain medicine, physical medicine and rehabilitation, neurosurgery, psychology, and nutrition.
-They work together to develop a treatment plan based on your needs and wishes and an unbiased review of all available treatment options, follow-up care and rehabilitation.
+Our spine care experts offer team-based comprehensive care for the diagnosis and treatment of your condition.
+Your multidisciplinary team may include doctors from several medical and surgical specialties, including neurology, radiology, neuroradiology, neurosurgery, anesthesiology, orthopedic surgery, pain medicine, and physical medicine and rehabilitation, including a spinal cord injury rehabilitation program on the Minnesota campus.
+The specialists on your team work together to discern the cause of your symptoms and to develop a treatment plan based on your needs and wishes.
+That plan is based on an unbiased review of all available treatment options, follow-up care and rehabilitation.

 Innovative diagnosis and treatment

-Mayo Clinic spine care experts offer comprehensive evaluation for people with every type of spine condition, from the common to the complex or rare.
-Your first visit may be with a nonsurgical medical spine specialist —someone with expertise in physical medicine and rehabilitation, neurology, or pain medicine.
-He or she performs the initial clinical evaluation and coordinates diagnostic testing as needed.
+Our spine care experts offer comprehensive evaluation for people with every type of spine condition, from the common to the complex or rare.
+Your first visit may be with a nonsurgical medical spine specialist — someone with expertise in physical medicine and rehabilitation, neurology, or pain medicine.
+You'll undergo initial clinical evaluation and diagnostic testing as needed.

 Mayo Clinic's advanced diagnostic capabilities include:

-- Innovative radiological techniques, including advanced neuroimaging (MRI or CT myelography), electrophysiology and intraoperative monitoring
+- Advanced radiologic techniques, including neuroimaging (MRI or CT myelography), electrophysiology and intraoperative monitoring

-- 3-D imaging to help pinpoint a spinal disorder
+- 3D imaging and 3D modeling to help pinpoint a spinal disorder and plan treatment

 - Specialized nerve conduction and muscle tests